 Unit No 2

-Title Understand child deve elopme nt
+Title Understand child development

 Level 2

 GLH 20

 Total Hours 30

-Learning Outcomes The learner will: essment Criteria learner can: Guidance
+Learning Outcomes The learner will: ssment Criteria learner can: Guidance

-1. Understand areas of child development 1.1 1.2 1.3 1.4 1.5 Define 'child development' Describe the main areas of child development Assess the internal and external factors that impact on child development Describe how external factors affect transitions in children and young people Assess the impact of cultural factors on child development AC1.1 refers to the biological, psychological and emotional changes that occur in human beings between birth and the end of adolescence, as the individual progresses from dependency to increasing autonomy.
+1.1 1.2 1.3 1.4 1.5 Define 'child development' Describe the main areas of child development Assess the internal and external factors that impact on child development Describe how external factors affect transitions in children and young people Assess the impact of cultural factors on child development AC1.1 refers to the biological, psychological and emotional changes that occur in human beings between birth and the end of adolescence, as the individual progresses from dependency to increasing autonomy.
 AC1.2 includes: Cognitive Development (ability to learn and problem solve) Social and emotional development (interacting with others and self-control) Speech and Language development (understanding and using language, reading and communicating) Physical development (fine and gross motor skills) In AC1.3 external factors should include transitions.
 In AC1.4 transitions could include: Changes within the family e.g. breakdown / new partner

-Bereavement Changing schools / year in school Moving house Going into care / foster home AC1.5 could include the make-up of the family, local community or the arrival of refugees into the area and how this affects the development of children in these groups.
-2. Understand developmental milestones 2.1 Define the term 'developmental milestone' AC2.2 includes: 2.2 Outline the key milestones from birth to 25 the rate of development 2.3 Describe the stages of brain development in young people with special educational needs and disability (SEND) children and teenagers any cultural factors which may impact on developmental milestones 3.
-Understand attachment types 3.1 Identify the different attachment types 3.2 Describe the characteristics of the different attachment types 3.3 Describe the impact of attachment on children's development Additional information about the unit Unit aim(s) The aim of this unit is to provide learners with the level working with families in early interventions.
-I of understanding of child development required for Mapping to National Occupational Standards N/A Assessment guidance N/A
+Understand developmental milestones 2.1 Define the term 'developmental milestone'2.2 Outline the key milestones from birth to 25 Bereavement Changing schools / year in school Moving house Going into care / foster home AC1.5 could include the make-up of the family, local community or the arrival of refugees into the area and how this affects the development of children in these groups.
+AC2.2 includes: the rate of development years 2.3 Describe the stages of brain development in children and teenagers young people with special educational needs and disability (SEND) any cultural factors which may impact on developmental milestones 3.
+Understand attachment types 3.1 Identify the different attachment types 3.2 Describe the characteristics of the different attachment types 3.3 Describe the impact of attachment on children's development Additional information about the unit Unit aim(s) The aim of this unit is to provide learners with the level working with families in early interventions. l of understanding of child development required for Mapping to National Occupational Standards N/A Assessment guidance N/A

-Unit No 3 Title Understand Health and d Safety in Early Interventions Work Level 2 GLH 20 Total Hours 30 Learning Outcomes The learner will: Assessment Criteria The learner can: Guidance and safety legislation interventions work 1.1 Describe the health and safety legislation that relates to early interventions work AC1.1 includes the Health and Safety at Work etc Act 1974.
-2. Understand risk assessments in early interventions work 2.1 Compare the types of risk assessment used in early intervention2.2 Describe when a risk assessment needs to be carried out 3.
-Understand how to maintain own safety when working in early interventions 3.1 Identify the risks to own safety 3.2 Describe how to maintain own physical emotional wellbeing when working with families AC3.2 includes consideration of: the learner's resilience situations involving lone working the need for appropriate supervision and peer support 4.
+Unit No 3 Title Understand Health an d Safety in Early Interventions Work Level 2 GLH 20 Total Hours 30 Learning Outcomes The learner will: Assessment Criteria The learner can: Guidance Understand health and safety legislation in relation to early interventions work Describe the health and safety legislation that relates to early interventions work AC1.1 includes the Health and Safety at Work etc Act 1974.
+Understand risk assessments in early interventions work 2.1 Compare the types of risk assessment used in early intervention 2.2 Describe when a risk assessment needs to be carried out Understand how to maintain own safety when working in early interventions 3.1 Identify the risks to own safety 3.2 Describe how to maintain own physical emotional wellbeing when working with families AC3.2 includes consideration of: the learner's resilience situations involving lone working the need for appropriate supervision and peer support 4.
 Understand professional boundaries 4.1 Define the term 'professional boundaries' 4.2 Describe why professional boundaries are necessary 4.3 Describe when to refer issues to a senior colleague or manager AC4.2 and AC4.3 should include issues relating to own safety and that of individuals the learner is working with.